StackOverflowBrewery/stackoverflow.beer-site/content/beers/bachelorette-4069571/index.md

 ---
 title: Bachelorette
-description: 'A very basic version of a Belgian Saison.
-Refreshing and crushable. '
+description: A very basic version of a Belgian Saison.
+Refreshing and crushable.
+S
 abv: 6.6
 ibu: 28
 og: 13.333941235608222